MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-update-actions.md

 This upload process also gives new and existing Compliance Manager users greater flexibility and ability to update improvement actions on a larger scale.
 For example, you can:

-- Add test results and evidence to multiple improvement actions that were tested in a system other than Compliance Manager
+- [Add test results and evidence](compliance-manager-improvement-actions.md#perform-work-and-store-documentation) to multiple improvement actions that were tested in a system other than Compliance Manager.
-- Assign multiple improvement actions to various users based on the actions' score potential
+- [Assign improvement actions](compliance-manager-improvement-actions.md#assign-improvement-actions) to various users based on the actions' score potential.
-- Update the implementation or testing status of multiple improvement actions all at one time
+- Update the [implementation status](compliance-manager-improvement-actions.md#change-implementation-details) or [testing status](compliance-manager-improvement-actions.md#change-test-status) of multiple improvement actions all at one time.
-- Change actions' testing source from automatic to manual implementation and testing
+- Change improvement actions' [testing source](compliance-manager-improvement-actions.md#update-testing-source) from automatic to manual implementation and testing.
-- Parent the testing source of multiple actions at one time, so that those actions inherit the implementation and testing status of another action
+- [Parent the testing source](compliance-manager-improvement-actions.md#parent-testing-source) of multiple actions at one time, so that those actions inherit the implementation and testing status of another action.

 ## Getting started